piyushDas/Webpack_from_scratch/README.md

     "webpack-dev-server": "^4.7.4"

-At least the above of some version are needed.
+At least the above packages of any version are needed.

 webpack.config.js contains two arrays - rules and plugins, you can refer to their repsective detailed configs from internet,